12 Weeks Pregnant

 Your uterus is now protruding above the pubic bone, and through weeks 12–16 you will definitely start showing.
 Some moms will get that “glow,” but others experience more negative changes in their skin.
 The areolae (the skin around the nipples) darkens, and freckles and spots begin to appear around the body.
 Unfortunately, some women begin to get dark brown patches of skin on their faces during this week.
 Large doses of Vitamin A would normally be the cure for this, but large doses of Vitamin A should be avoided while you are pregnant, since they can damage the liver, among other things.
 Heartburn is more frequent due to the increase of the same progesterone hormone that is continuously playing with your emotions.
 To help reduce heartburn, you should try to eat small portions more frequently, avoid foods that commonly cause heartburn, and stick to high fiber foods.

 Week 12 Tips

 During the twelfth week, it is important that Mom continues to take care of herself and her baby.
 Such irritating pregnancy symptoms as fatigue, morning sickness, and nausea will probably have gone away by now.
 This is a good sign that all is well.
 If these symptoms do not go away or at least subside, you should let your healthcare provider know, as this could be a sign of a molar pregnancy, especially if bleeding or spotting is detected.
-A molar pregnancy means the formation of water-filled cysts in the uterus.
+A molar pregnancy means the formation of cysts in the uterus.
 It occurs due to abnormal development of the placenta, and is a major cause for miscarriage at this stage of the pregnancy.
 Next is Pregnancy at 13 weeks.